A Women, Athletics & Technology Hackathon

-- After hacking finishes, teams will show their projects to each other and to the judges in our Project Expo in Klaus Atrium.
+- After hacking finishes, teams will show their projects to each other and to the judges in our Project Expo in The Garage.
 Each team will have between 2-3 minutes to demo to judges.

 - You are strongly encouraged to present a demo of what you have built.
 Pitches and PowerPoint presentations are discouraged.

 - You are encouraged to present what you have done even if your hack is broken or you weren’t able to finish.
 It's okay if you didn't finish your hack—that happens all the time!
 Completion is only one part of the judging criteria, so you might still do well.
 Also, demoing is not just about the competition, it's a chance to share with others what you learned and what you tried to build—that's what hacking's all about!